I may earn a commission if you click on links in this post and make a purchase.

 Buy the whole chickens and learn how to break them down yourself or roast them whole and enjoy the leftovers.
 Learn to use all the fat and bones that come along with such purchases.

 Ask for seconds from orchards and farmers.
 Seconds are the ugly or odd-sized bits of produce.
-Farmers often have a hard time selling those items at market and are often willing to give price breaks to willing customers.
+Farmers often have a hard time selling those items at market and are often willing to give price breaks to customers who don’t care.
 This helps your budget stay on track while also supporting a local business.

 Learn to Preserve Food